 If you are planning to visit the Amalfi Coast, I strongly suggest you follow my clothing suggestions in the next chapters.
 It’s not uncommon for tourists to suffer a heat stroke!

-In case you are planning to take part to one of the Amalfi Coast tours, it’s mandatory to bring a hat with you, some good sunscreen and at least a bottle of water per person.
+In case you are planning to take part to one of the Amalfi Coast tours, your summer packing guide should absolutely include a few things.
+A very good hat, which should be stylish but also have a good UPF protection, some good 50+ sunscreen and at least a reusable water bottle per person.
 You will need it!